spiral/docs/docs/en/grpc/configuration.md

 ## Example Application

-There is a good example [**Demo ticket booking system**](https://github.com/spiral/ticket-booking) application built on the Spiral Framework, which is a high-performance PHP framework that follows the principles of microservices and allows developers to create reusable, independent, and easy-to-maintain components.
+There is a good example [**Demo ticket booking system**](https://github.com/spiral/ticket-booking) application built on Spiral, that follows the principles of microservices and allows developers to create reusable, independent, and easy-to-maintain components.

 In this demo application, you can find an example of using RoadRunner's gRPC plugin to create and consume gRPC services.

-Overall, our demo ticket booking system is a great example of how Spiral Framework and other tools can be used to build a modern and efficient application.
-We hope you have a blast using it and learning more about the capabilities of Spiral Framework and the other tools we've used.
+Overall, our demo ticket booking system is a great example of how Spiral and other tools can be used to build a modern and efficient application.
+We hope you have a blast using it and learning more about the capabilities.

 **Happy (fake) ticket shopping!**